 Nutrition Society Meeting 2019: Call for Abstracts

-The Nutrition Society of New Zealand invites authors to submit abstracts for presentations for the 2019 Conference – “Beyond Nutrition”
+The Nutrition Society of New Zealand invites authors to submit abstracts for presentations for the 2019 Conference – “Beyond Nutrition - kei tua i te kaitōtika”

-Abstracts are welcome in any area of nutrition, including those that incorporate the conference themes of childhood obesity, sustainability, using technology, nutrition education and nutrition for sports performance.
+Abstracts are welcome in any area of nutrition and those that complement nutrition, including those that incorporate the conference themes of cognition, mental health, sustainability, nutrition education, nutrition in practice, sports nutrition and cultural health.

 The organisers strongly encourage participants to present their work at the meetings.
 Abstracts are invited for oral presentations or poster presentations.
 If you submit an abstract for consideration by the committee and it is accepted for presentation, you must register to attend the conference.